How Well Do You Know Your Character?

 For a moment, think about your main character (MC) and how well you truly know him or her.
-Aside from the basic physical attributes and possibly some back story, can you hold your right hand up and swear that you know your MC inside and out?
+Aside from the basic physical attributes, and possibly some back story, can you hold your right hand up and swear that you know your MC inside and out?

 Try this simple exercise.
 With your MC in mind and without hesitating, can you answer the following questions?

-A couple of years ago, I read Elizabeth George’s book on writing called Write Away– which I highly recommend – in it, she suggests writing a detailed character analysis before you even write the first chapter.
 Before she starts any of her literary crime novels, George tacks up a character prompt next to her computer screen.
-The prompt would have basic cues like hair color, education, etc and more in-depth cues like gait, what the character does alone, what’s the first thing that others notice about the character, etc. The key, according to George, is not to just fill in the blanks but to prompt you — thus the name, character prompt – to write using stream of consciousness about your character to get the creative juices flowing.
-This is one exercise that I love doing, I may get pages and pages of info and I may not use all of it, but it gives me great insight into my character and what motivates them.
+The prompt would have basic cues like hair color, education, etc and more in-depth cues like gait, what the character does alone, what’s the first thing that others notice about the character, etc. The key, according to George, is not to just fill in the blanks but to prompt you.
+Thus the name, character prompt — to write using stream of consciousness about your character to get the creative juices flowing.

-I wouldn’t recommend doing this for every character in your book or you’ll never get to that first chapter, but it certainly goes a long way in shaping your primary characters.
+While you are at it check out The Writers’ Workshop Advice Library which has a great exercise titled, The Ultimate Character Builder.
+It can guide you in developing your character.
+I would not recommend doing this for every character in your book or you’ll never get to that first chapter.
+But it certainly goes a long way in shaping your primary characters.

 Thanks for this- there’s some really useful advice here!
 I’ve never considered characters in terms of ‘knowing them’ before, but I think it’s a helpful way to connect with them.
 Since reading your post I feel that my characters have been much more believable and seem more like people than constructs- something that I have been striving for for some time now!
 I have started using this technique for all of my characters, not just the protagonist, and have found it to be equally effective.
 I’ll definitely keep pursuing this as I’ve experienced some great results!